yangky-19/keyangyang.github.io/_pages/research.md

     <img src="/keyangyang.github.io/images/figure4.png"
          width=700>
     <br>
-    <b>Figure.
+    Figure.
 1. FEA simulation of ring origami. (a) Geometrical structure and parameters of ring origami. (b) One of the loading methods. (c) Isometric view of the ring during the folding process.
 </div>
 <br>